clintgrove/databricks-devops/README.md

 (_Note: When I used my high permissions SPN that is Contributor over my entire Subscription then I could put the "/live" folder at the root level, but when I created a SPN that had limited scope and permission then I had to put it in /Users or /Repos or /Shared._)

 # Prerequisites
-- 2 Databricks workspaces.
+- 2 Databricks workspaces with public access.
 As I have set this up to mimic a Dev to Prod type promotion
 - The Databricks workspaces need to have Unity Catalog (I set Databricks up on Premium sku)
 - You need access to the Account Dashboard (accounts.azuredatabricks.net)
 - Clone or fork from my repository so that you can make this your own and adjust values where you need to.